frozenpandaman/s3s/README.md

     These tokens (used to access your SplatNet battle results) along with your stat.ink API key & language will be saved into `config.txt` for you.
 You're now ready to upload battles!
 (See the "Usage" section above. [→](#usage-))

 Have any questions, problems, or suggestions?
-[Create an issue](https://github.com/frozenpandaman/s3s/issues) here or message me on [Twitter](https://twitter.com/frozenpandaman). **Please do not raise issues via Discord.
-It is important for discussion on the internet to be public, indexable, and searchable, able to be shared freely for the benefit for others – not locked behind a private platform.**
+[Create an issue](https://github.com/frozenpandaman/s3s/issues) here or contact me on [Twitter](https://twitter.com/frozenpandaman). **Please do not raise issues via Discord.
+It is important for discussion on the internet to be public, indexable, and searchable, able to be shared freely and benefit others – not locked behind a private platform.
+[Here](https://v21.io/blog/how-to-find-things-online)'s a great article about this!**

 質問があれば、ツイッター([@frozenpandaman](https://twitter.com/frozenpandaman))で連絡してください。日本語OK。